 Under the EU general data protection regulation (GDPR), any data processing activities must be compliant with six privacy principles, which are the cornerstone of the european privacy regulation and most international privacy laws.

-Being familiar with the privacy principles also helps to better understand the other requirements/concepts provided for under the GDPR such as the data protection by design and by default obgliations, the data protection impact assessment or the requirement to provide an information notice to individuals etc.
+Being familiar with the privacy principles helps better understand the other GDPR requirements/concepts as most of them stems from the privacy principles (e.g., data protection by design and by default , the data protection impact assessment or the requirement to provide an information notice to individuals etc.).

-Each privacy principle is set out below along with more detailed explanation and example.
+Each privacy principle is set out below along with more detailed explanations and examples.

 Principle 1: Lawfulness, fairness and transparency